hoangnh092185/Rectangle-java/README.md

 Java Rectangle

 ## Features
-This is a template for Java class.
+This is a program to check if a rectangle is a square.

 ##Technologies
 Java, JUnit, Gradle, Spark, Velocity Engine.